mullue/lab-custom-model-anpr/blog.md

 ### Preparing labeled data

-In the Lab 1, you will generate synthesized images with labels for your ML training.
+In Lab 1, you will generate synthesized images with labels for your ML training.
 Image synthesis is a frequently used technique for data augmentation when you do not have enough data.
 (Even though they are less effective than actual data.)

 To create images in the Lab, simply execute the following code in ipynb.